SanderMertens/flecs/docs/Queries.md

 Flecs queries can do anything from returning entities that match a simple list of components, to matching complex patterns against entity graphs.

-The default build includes both `FLECS_CACHED_QUERIES` and `FLECS_QUERY_PLANS`.
-Custom builds must select these addons explicitly when they use the corresponding features:

-- `FLECS_CACHED_QUERIES` provides fully cached queries, query grouping, change detection, cache inspection, and the APIs used to restrict an iterator to a group.
-- `FLECS_QUERY_PLANS` provides the query compiler used by nontrivial query expressions, named variables, variable inspection, query plan strings and profiles, and query argument parsing.

-Without `FLECS_QUERY_PLANS`, only trivial uncached queries and cached queries that do not require a filter plan are supported.
-Query creation fails with `ECS_UNSUPPORTED` when an expression needs the query compiler.
-Variable index `0` (`$this`) can still be constrained with `ecs_iter_set_var` and its table and range variants.

 This manual contains a full overview of the query features available in Flecs.
 Some of the features of Flecs queries are:

 - Queries can be cached, uncached or a mix of both, which lets games pick the ideal balance between iteration performance, query creation performance and administration overhead.